ANDigital/and-microservices-course/docs/LABS.md

 ## Implement the API

-Implement the chosen API by reverse engineering the monolith.
+Choose one of the existing features of the monolith and implement it in an API by reverse engineering the monolith.
 Do one endpoint at a time to make it easier.
-Remember REST <3
+Remember REST standards :heart:

 Take into account everything that was discussed and don't forget about **Testing** and **Documentation**.

-Any architecture decisions should be raised to the group and discussed (e.g. you plan on using a queue).
+Any architecture decisions should be raised to the group and discussed.

 ## Write your CI pipeline